electron/governance/website-wg/README.md

 ## Areas of Responsibility

-* Releasing Electron according to schedule
-* Release timeline coordination
-  * When to cut new branches for major and minor release lines (e.g. `v3.0` -> `v3.1`)
-  * Planning beta cycles, timelines, etc.
-  * Listening and responding to feedback
+* Implementation and design of the Electron website
-* Management of Heroku apps for [associated repositories](#associated-repositories)
+* Management of Heroku apps for the site and [associated repositories](#associated-repositories)
+* Management of the Algolia search tooling
+* Management of translations via Crowdin

 ## Associated Repositories